Lasse-mohr/fertility-prediction-challenge/description.md

 To mitigate overfitting, we employ cross-validation with an 80/20 split.
 Fig. 3 shows the distribution of `F1-score`.
 The mean is around 0.75, which is higher than the 0.71 on the validation set, indicating that the model still overfits despite the heavy regularization parameters.
 <img src="figures/f1_score_distribution.png" alt="drawing" width="700"/>

-## TabularEncoder
+## AutoEncoder

-Our main model, the autoencoder-tabular model, is designed to uncover complex, non-linear interactions between variables that traditional models might overlook.
+The AutoEncoder is designed to uncover complex, non-linear interactions between variables that traditional models might overlook.
 This approach allows us to:
 1. Capture latent representations of the data.
 2. Improve predictive performance by learning from the entire dataset structure.

-## AutoEncoder
-In addition to the other models, which we have submitted, we have been experimenting with an AutoEncoder.
 The AutoEncoder is pretrained and finetuned in the following ways:

 ### Pretraining and finetuning
 The AutoEncoder is pretrained using standard reconstruction loss, where we use an **encoder** to compress the input and a **decoder** to decompress the compressed input and train the model to reconstruct the input.
 This is done using `CrossEntropyLoss` using the original input and the reconstructed input.